 - 1. Biomechanics of loading the vertebral column. - 2.
 Validity and reliability of measurement. - 3.
-Analysis of deviations from normal locomotion patterns in various pathological conditions. - 4.
-Analysis of head and upper limb movements and prehensile function of hand. - 5.
-Analysis of occupational and sporting activities.
+Observation, description, measurement, analysis and assessment of deviations from normal locomotion patterns in various pathological conditions. - 4.
+Observation, description, analysis and assessment of head and upper limb movements and prehensile function of hand. - 5.
+Observation, description, analysis and assessment of occupational and sporting activities.